 The kids had fun drawing out designs and then making prints with them!
 They are so proud to send these as Christmas cards.

 Here’s a video showing Styrofoam Printing in action!
 And don’t forget to keep scrolling for step-by-step instructions on how to use this fun technique to make festive Christmas cards.

-- Thin paper, such as copy or printer paper, for the initial drawing
+- Thin paper, such as copy paper, for the initial drawing

 - Styrofoam (we used pieces cut out from the bottom of meat trays, but you can also buy styrofoam sheets specifically for printmaking)